Quantum sensing with tunable superconducting qubits: optimization and speed-up: Quantum sensors based on qubit/qudit containing circuits

 The Ramsey fringes pattern $P_{\vert 1\rangle}(\Phi_{\rm{ext}},\tau)$ can be simulated or directly measured as a calibration pattern before the field sensing routine.
 In this scenario, the outcome $P_m$ measured during the sensing procedure will be used in conjunction with the calibration pattern to determine the unknown flux value.
-Fig.~\ref{fig2_1} shows the simulated dependence of the probability $P_{\vert 1\rangle}(\Phi_{\rm{ext}},\tau)$ on the external flux at different delay times $\tau_i$.
+Fig.~\ref{Fig1_v1}b shows the simulated dependence of the probability $P_{\vert 1\rangle}(\Phi_{\rm{ext}},\tau)$ on the external flux $\Phi$ at different delay times $\tau_i$.
 One can see that the longer the delay time, the higher the sensitivity of $P_{\vert 1\rangle}$ to the external flux.
-This is only the case if the delay time is shorter than the coherence time, $T_2$, of the qubit; for longer delay times, the sensitivity will be reduced.
+This is only the case if the delay time $\tau$ is shorter than the coherence time, $T_2$, of the qubit; for longer delay times, the sensitivity will be reduced.
 Two issues should be noted here.
 Firstly, for an unknown flux value, it is not possible to choose a priori the delay time $\tau_{\rm{opt}}$ with the best sensitivity.
 Secondly, for longer delay times, it is not possible to unambiguously determine the measured flux based on a single outcome.
-As shown in Fig.~\ref{fig2_1}, the same result $P_m$ can correspond to many flux values $\{\Phi_1,\Phi_2,\Phi_3,\Phi_4\}$.
-To make the measurement unambiguous, one has to reduce the dynamic range of the sensor to the interval highlighted in green in the figure.
+As shown in Fig.~\ref{Fig1_v1}b, the same result $P_m$ can correspond to many flux values $\{\Phi_1,\Phi_2,\Phi_3,\Phi_4\}$.
+To make the measurement unambiguous, one has to reduce the dynamic range of the sensor to the interval highlighted in green.
 This interval is substantially shorter than for the shortest delay time $\tau_{\rm{min}}$, where the measurement is single-valued (one-to-one correspondence).